acortell3/archaeoriddle/README.md

 To install it, the most simple way will be by using `devtools` function `github_install()` by doing: `devtools::install_github("acortell3/archaeoriddle")`.
 Most of the functions defined in the package are described in details in [the bookdown](https://www.thearchaeoriddle.org).

 The package will be used if you want to follow the bookdown or recompile it.
-It will also allow you to easily re-use the functions defined in the package to re-explore the proposal of the original challenge, create your own model of interaction and explore and modify the underlying model used throughout the Archaeoriddle project.
+It will also allow you to easily re-use the functions defined in the package to re-explore the proposal of the original challenge, create your own model of interaction, and explore and modify the underlying model used throughout the Archaeoriddle project.

 To install the package, the easiest way is probably to use `devtools` function `install_github`: `devtools::install_github("acortell3/archaeoriddle")`